openstack-security/openstack-security.github.io/_posts/2016-01-16-threat-analysis.markdown

 efforts and I'm glad to share that we have commitment from Redhat, IBM, HPE, Rackspace and others.

-Our aim is to create a methodolgoy that:
+Our aim is to create a methodology that:

 * Identifies all entry points into the system
 * Identifies all the assets that are at risk
 * Identifies where data is persisted